Spectral Methods in Microeconomics: Games on Networks

 A final direction in which there are several active research programs but also many opportunities is the study of network interventions.
 The inefficiency of equilibria raises the obvious question of what to do about it.
 Several recent papers look at interventions in network games and dynamic processes (akin to our best-response dynamic) \cite{gaitonde2020adversarial,GaleottiGolubGoyal2020,JeongShin2024}.
-Many of these papers work with a similar level of tractability as the one we have been analyzing, but different applications or interpretations---e.g., ones representing coordination on common opinions or values rather than collaborative effort.
+Many of these papers work with a similar level of tractability as the one we have been analyzing, but with different applications or interpretations---e.g., models of dynamic coordination on common opinions, rather than collaborative production.